 Her Canna Life features the pioneers, the movers and the shakers, the products and the services, the events and the happenings – with women at the helm.

-Get in touch if you’d like to partner with us or to tell us about a woman in cannabis we should feature.
+Get in touch if you’d like to partner with us.

 I’m Aliza Sherman, and I’m an entrepreneur in the emerging legal cannabis industry.
 When I first started Her Canna Life in early 2016, I wasn’t sure how the news would be received.
-Or more to the point, I wasn’t sure how I would be received.
+Or more to the point, I wasn’t sure how I would be received being pro-cannabis.

 I felt a little like an outsider, an interloper, a tech entrepreneur with over 25 years in the Internet industry but no experience with or exposure to the business of cannabis much less cannabis itself.
 (Okay, yes, I smoked a little in high school and college…all of that will be a story for another time.)

-For over a year now, I’ve immersed myself in the legal cannabis industry focusing on what I enjoy the most: educating and inspiring other women and making complex information more accessible.
+I immersed myself in the legal cannabis industry, focusing on what I enjoyed the most: educating and inspiring other women and making complex information more accessible.

-I did this when I founded Cybergrrl, Inc., the first woman-owned Internet company, and Webgrrls International, the first Internet networking and educational organization for women.
+I did the same thing when I founded Cybergrrl, Inc., the first woman-owned Internet company, and Webgrrls International, the first Internet networking and educational organization for women.